chisumo2016/renting-office-app/reservation.md

 [X] Mark as pending when critical attributed are updated and notify admin(create notification classphp artisan make:notification OfficePendingApproval
 )
+NB:Send a notification inside the controller or Que (implements ShouldQueue)

 ## Create Office Endpoint
- [] Notify admin on new Office
+ [x] Notify admin on new Office

 ## Delete Office Endpoint

-[ ] Must be authenticated  & email verified
+[ x ] Must be authenticated  & email verified

 [ ] Token (if exists) must allow `office.delete`